orbitbot/mithril-underpants/README.md

       config/               <-- configuration for tests and linting, etc.

-      dist/                 <-- same as develop folder, but optimized for production ../                   (minification etc.). files are included in version control and should only be updated when releases are made
+      dist/                 <-- same as build folder, but optimized for production ../                   (minification etc.).
+Files are included in version control and should only be updated when releases are made
       src/
-          app/              <-- angular.js code & unit tests
-              components/     <-- individual UI components and their html, css and controller code, as well as unit tests.
-If it has a controller, it belongs here.
-              model/          <-- data and state modeling
+          app/              <-- mithril app and unit tests components/     <-- individual components and their html, less and javascript code, as well as unit tests.
+If it has model/          <-- data and state modeling
-              services/       <-- sock drawer
-              templates/      <-- template files that do not belong under components utils/          <-- directives, trivial services, reusable code webrtc/         <-- interaction with browser WebRTC functionality
+              ../

               app.js          <-- base application module (config, routes etc.)

           assets/           <-- static assets
-              css/            <-- base structural (non-library) css files less/
+              less/           <-- base structural (non-library) files styling, ie.
-              ../
+              ../                 layout for your pages, which component-specific compliment and override as required

           index.html        <-- Compilation template file, which defines the top-level output index.html structure